awslabs/amazon-qldb-driver-dotnet/README.md

 This is the .NET driver for [Amazon Quantum Ledger Database (QLDB)](https://aws.amazon.com/qldb/), which allows .NET developers to write software that makes use of Amazon QLDB.

+For getting started with the driver, see [.NET and Amazon QLDB](https://docs.aws.amazon.com/qldb/latest/developerguide/getting-started.dotnet.html).

 ## Requirements

 ### Basic Configuration